 St David’s is attractively equipped with tea-shops, pubs and an art gallery, but the cathedral, sunk in a lush valley, is its beating heart.
 Stuffed with tombs and chapels, it seems to emanate peace and light from its stones.
 Perhaps it’s the ancientness of the rocks that creates the sense of tranquillity suffusing this peninsula.
 Or perhaps it’s still saturated with the prayers, hopes and goodwill of all those pilgrims.

-A couple of miles’ walk from Porthclais brings me to the fissured cliffs of the Treginnis headland, where an emerald sea booms and seals sing haunting songs in the caves.
+At Treginnis headland, an emerald sea booms and seals sing haunting songs in the caves.
 This peninsula was formed 600 million years ago; the rocks beneath my feet are the oldest in Wales.

 The views across perilous Ramsey Sound are dramatic, as Ramsey Island rises like a wall, with its outlying islets and their gulls and auks.
 Just as striking is the approach to the tiny settlement of St Justinian’s with its purple rock formations shot through with white stripes and orange crystal.